Skip to content

 A lab sample made in the 1970s had exciting aromas and flavours, but the vines were seriously infected with leaf roll virus.

-When Phil & Chris applied to the council for permission to plant 60 acres in three lots of 20 acres, their submission attracted 56 objections with few supporters.
-The Council declined, so an immediate appeal was launched.
+An application to the council for permission to plant 60 acres in three lots of 20 acres, attracted 56 objections with few supporters.

 1978